nopbyte/popularioty-public-api/README.md

 	$ cd popularioty-public-api
 	$ gradle eclipse

-This will generate the proper eclipse files.
-Afterwards, just execute the 'import existing project into workspace' feature from eclipse.
+This will generate the proper eclipse files (3 projects).
+Afterwards, just execute the 'import existing project into workspace' feature from eclipse to include the popularity-commons, and -api projects in your workspace.